FStarLang/FStar/doc/book/part4/part4_pure.rst

   {I} while e s {I && ~e}

-Here, the loop invariant ``I`` is an assertion that holds before the loop starts, is maintained by each iteration of the loop, and is provided as the postcondition of the loop.
-While the rule uses the loop invariant *declaratively*, without worrying about where the invariant comes from, an actual tool that implements Hoare Logic has to either infer it or require it as an annotation from the user.
+The loop invariant ``I`` is an assertion that holds before the loop starts, is maintained by each iteration of the loop, and is provided as the postcondition of the loop.
+While the rule uses the loop invariant *declaratively*, without worrying about where the invariant comes from, an actual tool that implements Hoare Logic has to either infer or require as an annotation from the user a suitable loop invariant.

 This rule establishes partial correctness, it does not ensure that the loop terminates.
 It is possible to augment the rule with